The Great Raid

 All of us were guilty of sin and should have been eternally exiled.
 Yet God made pardon possible through His Son.
 Jesus left the glories of heaven to die as a perfect sacrifice so we could have the comma changed from “Pardon impossible, to be sent to Siberia” to “Pardon, impossible to be sent to Siberia.”

 A man was speaking to about 200 people during a seminar.
 He held up a $20 bill and asked, “Who wants this?”
-Hands immediately went up in the air.
-He then crumbled up the $20 bill and asked, “Who wants this now?”
+Everyone's hand immediately went up in the air.
+He then crumpled up the $20 bill and asked, “Who wants this now?”
 The hands remained in the air.
 He proceeded to drop the $20 bill on the ground and grind it with his shoe as he asked, “How about now?”
 Still the room was full of raised hands.
-That is because the crumbled and dirty $20 bill had not lost its value.
+That is because the crumpled and dirty $20 bill had not lost its value.
 It was still worth something.
 And so it is with us!

-There are times when sin leaves us scrunched and stepped on.
+There are times when sin leaves us crumpled and dirty.
 We are no longer “finely creased.”
 However, that does not mean we have lost our value to God.
 He still sees worth in us even at our most unworthy point.
 This does not excuse the need for repentance, but it should motivate us to seek repentance.
 God still wants us!

 Build It Right